psxcode/compose/readme.md

 ### Usage

 #### compose / composeAsync
-Sequential function composition, passing return value of the previous function as an argument to the next one
+Sequential function composition, passing return value of the previous function as an argument to the next one.
+Functions are being invoked in reverse order.
 ```ts
 import compose from '@psxcode/compose/compose'